HDE226868/Popgen/README.md

 # Popgen
-A python script to generate randomized zero-age main sequence (ZAMS) stellar populations.
+Popgen is a Python 3.x script to generate randomized zero-age main sequence (ZAMS) stellar populations.
+It uses initial mass functions (IMFs) from [Salpeter (1955)](http://adsabs.harvard.edu/abs/1955ApJ...121..161S) and [Kroupa (2002)](http://adsabs.harvard.edu/abs/2001MNRAS.322..231K) to generate an initial mass distribution, then uses fits from [Tout et al. (1996)](http://mnras.oxfordjournals.org/content/281/1/257.full.pdf) based on stellar models to determine the radii, luminosities, and surface temperatures of the stars.
+The basic model uses a metallicity reference point of Z = 0.02, close to the Sun's metallicity, but different metallicities can be accounted for.

 Copyright 2016 HDE 226868